OpenNebula/docs/source/integration/infrastructure_integration/hooks.rst

 | CALL                  | YES       | The API call which trigger the hook.
 For more info about API calls please check :ref:`XML-RPC API section. <api>`                                             |
 +-----------------------+-----------+---------------------------------------------------------------------------------------------------------------------------------------------------------------+

 When an API Hook is defined, ``$API`` can be used inside ``ARGUMENTS`` attribute to send information about the API call.
 If ``$API`` is used, a base64 encoded xml document containing the value of the API call arguments and the output of the call will be pass to the script/command defined in ``COMMAND`` attribute.
-The schema of the XML is defined here: <TODO LINK XSD DOCUMENT>
+The schema of the XML is defined `here <https://github.com/OpenNebula/one/blob/master/share/doc/xsd/api_info.xsd>`__.

 .. note:: If the API call defined in ``CALL`` corresponds with an ``allocate`` or ``delete`` call and ``$API`` is used,  the template of the resource will be sent along with the API call information.